Sense of Place and the Art of Interpretation

 — National Mall and Memorial Parks, Washington, DC

-Clearer themes and stronger narratives
+shape clear, focused themes and stronger narratives

 "I used to DREAD the outline process.
 I would be stuck in the muck for days.
 Erica has given me the boots I need for this terrain!
 I will definitely use the tools/techniques and am inspired to create great visitor experiences."